SnakeFist007/puzzle-of-personality/source/content/Type 8 - The Challenger.md

 - stimulated by a good argument and can be impatient with niceness.
     - may be competitive for the thrill of it.
 - may demand loyalty and consistency, and try to mold others into shapes that fit their needs and plans

+⟶ This Eight may resemble a Four, because they are quietly intense and charismatic, passionate about their loved ones, and view relationships as deep emotional struggles.

 ### Blind Spot